mistic100/tinygradient/README.md

 ### Get CSS gradient string

-The `css` method will output a valid W3C string (without vendors prefix) to use with `background-image` css property.
+The `css` method will output a valid W3C string (without vendors prefix) to use with `background-image` CSS property.

 ```javascript
 // linear gradient to right (default)